garybgenett/garybgenett.net/projects/gary-os/index.md

 		* review/edit, spell check and "f11/gq" formatting
 		* verify composer/pandoc (toc=6) and github

+#WORK somewhere in here there needs to be a "ln ../[...] reldir/v#.#" step, probably at the beginning of testing, to verify unpack downloads...
+#WORK ncdu and ln ... /.install and rm build/.unpack commands, to verify sizes and test unpacking (if tested locally, does network fetch really need to be tested?
 	* release
 		* complete run of both
 			* gentoo, comment haskell-updater